 Calle Puerto del Monasterio 8

-Take behind the Fondo Sur the Calle Puerto del Monasterio, where you have after a couple of minutes a run-down building with a garage, at number 8.
-It's the place where in 1924 Rayo Vallecano was founded.
-It was the house of Prudencia Priego, the mother of Julián Huerta Priego, who became the first chairman of the club.
+On Calle Puerto del Monasterio you will find a run-down building with a garage on number 8.
+It's the place where Rayo Vallecano was founded in 1924.
+It was the house of Prudencia Priego, the mother of Julián Huerta Priego, who became the club's first chairman.

 Wilfred Agbonavbare

-In the corner at the fanstore you find the portrait of Wilfred Agbonavbare, the Nigerian goal keeper who during his spell at Rayo even was selected for the World Cup of 1994.
-Agbonavbare died tragically in 2015 due to cancer, just 48 years old.
+In the corner at the fan store, you find the portrait of Wilfred Agbonavbare, the Nigerian goalkeeper who during his spell at Rayo was selected for the World Cup of 1994.
+Agbonavbare died tragically in 2015 due to cancer, at only 48 years old.
 Afterwards, his image was created at the stadium.
 His grave in the small town of Meco, just outside Madrid, is still regularly visited by fans of Rayo.

 Fuente de la Asamblea

 Real Madrid has its Cibeles, Atlético Madrid its Neptuno.
 Rayo Vallecano has got the Fuente de la Asamblea, the fountain where traditionally the successes of the club are celebrated.
-The fountain is at the junction in front of Centro Comercial Madrid Sur, which turns in a real traffic jam when Rayo is promoted once again.
+The fountain is on the junction in front of Centro Comercial Madrid Sur, which turns into a real traffic jam when Rayo promotes once again.

 Tickets

-Match tickets are usual easily bought on the official website of Rayo Vallecano.
-Compared to other teams in Spain, the tickets are quite favorable priced.
+Match tickets are usually easily bought on the official website of Rayo Vallecano.
+Compared to other teams in Spain, the tickets are quite affordable.

 How to get there

-In Madrid, the easiest way to travel is by metro, and also Vallecas is best to reach underground.
-Especially Rayo Vallecano, who are perfect to reach with metro line 1, from the city center.
-From the central Puerta del Sol you're in 15 minutes at station Portazgo, where the paintings on the wall already give away where you have arrived.
-The entrance is namely direct behind the Tribuna Lateral of Campo de Vallecas.
+In Madrid, the easiest way to travel is by metro, and Vallecas is also best reached by underground.
+Especially Rayo Vallecano, which are perfect to reach with metro line 1, from the city center.
+From the central Puerta del Sol, it only takes you 15 minutes to arrive at station Portazgo, where the paintings on the wall already tell the story of where you have arrived.

 Images: James Rajotte, Shutterstock, BSR Agency